 How to Enroll

-If you are interested in enrolling in ChildStrive’s Parents as Teachers program, or making a referral, you can contact us at 425-353-5656 x 7140, email us at or complete the referral form below.
+If you are interested in enrolling in ChildStrive’s Parents as Teachers program, or making a referral, you can contact us at 425-245-8377, email us at or complete the referral form below and fax it to 425-245-7108.
 There is no cost to families enrolled in Parents as Teachers thanks to the generosity of donors and grant makers.

 Referrals to ChildStrive’s Parents as Teachers program are often made by physicians, case managers or social workers.
 However anyone who is pregnant or parenting a child up to age 18 months and lives in Everett, Marysville or Lake Stevens may enroll in the Parents as Teachers program.
 If the family is homeless or living in transitional housing, previous residency in eligible cities is also acceptable.